 Once the collector reaches a person on the phone, they must establish whether the person they are speaking to is the right party (the consumer or debtor) or not.
 The right party could also be a third party (a person authorized to handle the debt or an attorney representing the debtor).
 This process can take a few minutes.

-The entire process is faster and cheaper and allows the collection agency to save time and money.
-Below, you can see a step-by-step summary of how a Digital Voice Agent handles a debt collection call:
+The entire process is faster and cheaper, and allows the collection agency to save on resources, enabling live agents to focus on more complex calls and engage with consumers who are already authenticated.
+Below, you can see a step-by-step summary of how Skit.ai’s voice AI solution handles a debt collection call:

 Are you interested in learning how voice AI can transform your collection agency’s results?
 Schedule a call with one of Skit.ai’s experts using the chat tool below.

 How Human Cognition Impacts the Way Users Interact with Voice AI When developing and configuring a conversational Voice AI solution, it’s imperative to take into account the experience that end-users will have when interacting with the solution.
 No matter what the use case is, users should be able to utilize the voicebot to reach a […]